futjikato/HAW-BD/synaptic/doc/Model.md

 We create three input parameters from the two airport codes.

-First we calculate the distance between the airports.
-Max distance maps to 1.
-Other distances are calculated relative to the maximum distance.
+First we calculate the flight time between the airports.
+Max duration maps to 1.
+Other durations are calculated relative to the maximum distance.

 Next we use a "delay-score" of each airport.
 This is a score that is calculated by the amount of